ElliotFer2000/Tickets-SPA/README.md

 # Loto-SPA

-Single page application to buy a sell lottery numbers.
+Single page application to buy and sell lottery numbers.